OrquestraCD/cfn-tf-custom-types/resources/alicloud/Terraform-Alicloud-KmsKey/docs/README.md

 #### Description

-The description of the key as viewed in Alicloud console.
-Default to "From Terraform".
+The description of the secret.

 _Required_: No